Karen A. Lewis, Ph.D.

 B.S., Biochemistry and Molecular Biology, University of Richmond (2003)

 Dr. Lewis’ research interests focus on the specificity of interactions between biological macromolecules, in particular the protein-protein and protein-RNA assemblies that regulate translation.
 One of the LewisKA Lab’s major projects is to characterize the structure and functions of the RNA-binding protein LaRP6 using a comparative phylogenetic-biochemical approach.
-A related project is pursuing an integrated biophysical analysis of the role of phase separation in regulating the function of nucleic acid-binding proteins, using both computational and experimental methods.
+Another rapidly-growing area of research in her group is pursuing an integrated biophysical analysis of the role of liquid-liquid phase separation in regulating the function of nucleic acid-binding proteins, using both computational and experimental methods.